giuseppeg/Previeweet/README.md

 Previeweet is browser extension which provides Twitter users with small image previews to the right of tweets.

+## Warning

+The plugin's codebase is old and bad.
+Meanwhile Twitter has introduced a new JS framework for its profiles and other pages.
+At the moment Previeweet works only for the homepage/mainstream/timeline/whateveryoucall it.

+I am planning to rewrite it from scratch somewhere in the future.
+I am studing a beautified version of the Twitter's profiles.js.
+Due to the minification it is an hard job.
+So if someone would like to contribute/help, please do it!

 ## HOWTO use it